department-of-veterans-affairs/va.gov-team/products/eFolders_Migration/research/discovery-sept20/conversation-guide.md

 - Are you comfortable signing into your eBenefits account so we can access the My Documents tool?

-[Participant signs in.
-Navigate them to the My Documents tool in the left menu bar]
+[**Pause the recording while the participant signs in** Navigate them to the My Documents tool in the left menu bar]

 - Go ahead and show me how you would find [one of the documents mentioned earlier].
 Talk me through what you’re thinking as you search.